 With the early drugs approved to treat MS, such as beta interferons and glatiramer acetate, becoming pregnant was less of a concern.
 Anecdotally, it seems that many patients would continue taking their medication until pregnancy was confirmed.
 Then they would go off therapy until after the baby was born and establish a plan to continue medication after the birth or time spent breastfeeding.

-Some of the newer medications are contraindicated with pregnancy, including drugs that must be stopped for a period of time before a patient attempts to become pregnant, such as Aubagio or Gilenya.
+Some of the newer medications are contraindicated with pregnancy, including drugs that must be stopped for a period of time before a patient attempts to become pregnant, such as Aubagio, Gilenya, or Mavenclad.
 However, approximately half of all pregnancies are unintended, whether mistimed, unplanned, or unwanted, according to the CDC.
 So it is important to do some planning in advance to prepare yourself for the unexpected.

 Neurologists have much area to cover in a brief period of time during appointments.
 Family planning and reproduction are topics that likely do not rank in the top ten things to discuss with your MS doctor.

 My neurologist may have asked once, ten years ago, whether starting a family was something I needed to discuss.
 Currently, my rheumatologist asks during each appointment whether my husband and I plan to have children and whether we are using consistent birth control as one of my medications is known to cause birth defects and miscarriages.
 It doesn’t matter that I’m almost 47 years old, my doctor still asks.

 In addition to discussing symptoms and disability, please talk to your doctor about issues related to sexual activity, pregnancy, medication use, contraception, and family planning.
 Listed below are medications, commonly used with MS patients, which have been categorized as carrying some level of risk to an unborn fetus.
 Research other medications on websites such as drugs.com.